Park-Ohio (PKOH)

 Park-Ohio historically did a mediocre job investing in profitable growth initiatives.
 Its five-year average ROIC was 7.6%, somewhat low compared to the best industrials companies that consistently pump out 20%+.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, Park-Ohio’s ROIC increased by 3.5 percentage points annually over the last few years.
+Fortunately, Park-Ohio’s ROIC averaged 2.1 percentage point increases over the last few years.
 This is a good sign, and we hope the company can continue improving.

 11. Balance Sheet Assessment

 We struggled to find many positives in these results.
-Its revenue missed significantly and its EBITDA fell short of Wall Street’s estimates.
-Overall, this was a softer quarter.
-The stock traded down 1.6% to $21 immediately following the results.
+Its full-year EPS guidance missed and its revenue fell short of Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock traded down 9.9% to $19 immediately following the results.

 13. Is Now The Time To Buy Park-Ohio?